Ponton (car): Origin of the trend

 In 1921, Hungarian aerodynamicist Paul Jaray requested a patent for a streamlined car with an evenly shaped lower body, that covers the wheels and runs parallel to the floor space.
 A year later he presented his first running prototype with such a body, the "Ley T6", and in 1923 Auto Union presented a streamliner concept car, designed by Jaray.

 Another of the first known cars with a ponton body is the Bugatti Type 32 "Tank" which participated in the 1923 French Grand Prix at Tours.

-In 1922 the Romanian engineer Aurel Persu filed a patent application for an "aerodynamically-shaped automobile with the wheels mounted inside the aerodynamic body" having a drag coefficient of only 0.22 and received it in Germany in 1924.
-Named the Persu Streamliner the car was built in Germany by Persu, with the help of several local companies.
-During his research Persu established that the most adequate aerodynamic shape was that of a water droplet falling to the ground.
+In 1922, the Romanian engineer Aurel Persu filed a patent application for an "aerodynamically-shaped automobile with the wheels mounted inside the aerodynamic body" having a drag coefficient of only 0.22, and he received it in Germany in 1924.
+Named the Persu Streamliner, the car was built in Germany by Persu, with the help of several local companies.
+During his research, Persu established that the most adequate aerodynamic shape was that of a water droplet falling to the ground.

 In 1924, Fidelis Böhler designed one of the first production cars with a ponton body, the Hanomag 2/10.
 The car's body resembled a loaf of bread earning it the sobriquet of "Kommissbrot"—a coarse whole grain bread as issued by the army.
 The economical car was produced from 1924 to 1928.
 Böhler built the core body around two side-by-side passenger seats.
 He dispensed with running boards and integrated the fenders in the body to save on weight."
 The inexpensive car became popular with consumers in Germany.

 In 1935, Vittorio Jano, working with the brothers Gino and Oscar Jankovitz, created a one-off mid-engine prototype on an Alfa Romeo 6C 2300 chassis, which Jano had shipped to Fiume in 1934.
 The brothers Jankovitz had been close friends with designer Paul Jaray, and the prototype, called the Alfa Romeo Aerodinamica Spider, featured ponton styling—an especially early and clear example of the bulbous, uninterrupted forms that would come to characterize the genre.

 In 1937, Pinin Farina designed a flowing ponton-style body for the Lancia Aprilia berlinetta aerodynamica coupé, and also the open body on the 1940 Lancia Aprilia Cabriolet.
+Another Italian coachbuilder, Carrozzeria Touring produced Superleggera bodies for racing cars just before the start of the war.
+Among them: 1938 Alfa Romeo 8C 2900B Le Mans Speciale, 1939 Alfa Romeo 6C 2500 SS Berlinetta Aerodinamica and BMW 328 Touring Coupe.